arthurgousset/txtypes/README.md

         on [Mar, 8 2022](https://blog.celo.org/brewing-the-espresso-hardfork-92a696af1a17).
     -   TLDR: this is the Ethereum dynamic fee transaction type (EIP-1559) with three additional Celo-specific parameters (`feecurrency`, `gatewayfeerecipient`, and `gatewayfee`)

-1. Ethereum dynamic fee transaction type
+1. Ethereum dynamic fee transaction
     -   transaction type: `0x02` (2)
     -   transaction payload: